cortex-lab/phy/CONTRIBUTE.md

 Make sure your text editor is configured to:

-* remove automatically blank lines (containing only spaces)
+* automatically clean blank lines (containing only spaces)
 * only use spaces and **never** tab indents
 * enforce an empty blank line at the end of every text file
 * display a vertical ruler at 79 characters (size limit of every line)